lawetcetera/1L_fall_outlines/leg_reg/Doctrine/The Administrative State/Procedural Validation.md

 	* Address central objections (but not every objection)
 -   (check) If there have been changes to the final rule, the agency is required to give supplemental notice when the changes are neither
 	1. in character with the original notice of proposed rulemaking nor
-	2. a logical outgrowth of the original notice and comment period, see [[Chocolate Manufacturers]].
+	2. a logical outgrowth of the original notice and comment period, see [[Chocolate Manufacturers Association v.
+Block]].

 **NOTE**: The agency’s explanation must be contemporaneous in light of the existing administrative record.
 Unstated reasons may motivate an agency, but the stated reasons must be a basis for its decision.
-Courts can order further discovery in cases of bad faith, see [[Dept. of Commerce]]
+Courts can order further discovery in cases of bad faith, see [[DOC v.
+New York]]

-**NOTE**: Agencies must abide by the procedure put forth by the Administrative Procedure Act, and courts cannot ask them implicitly or explicitly to go above and beyond that requirement, see [[Vermont Yankee]]
+**NOTE**: Agencies must abide by the procedure put forth by the Administrative Procedure Act, and courts cannot ask them implicitly or explicitly to go above and beyond that requirement, see [[Vermont Yankee Nuclear Power Corp. v.
+National Resource Defense Council]]

 #### Interim Final Rulemaking
 An interim final rule goes straight into effect but takes after-the-fact comment.
 It has the opportunity to integrate proposals from comments into the final rule within 60 days of the rule having been published.